Usha (princess)

-Usha (Sanskrit: उषा, IAST: Uṣā) is a character in Hindu mythology.
+Usha (Sanskrit: उषा, IAST: Uṣā) is a character in Hindu history.
 She is the daughter of the asura king Banasura and the wife of Aniruddha, the grandson of Krishna.
 Her story of falling in love with Aniruddha and wedding him is described in the Bhagavata Purana.

 Legend

 Banasura, ruling his kingdom from the city of Sonitapura, was the son of Bali and the grandson of Prahlada.
 Banasura was a great devotee of Shiva and as a result of a boon granted to him from the deity, had gained 1000 arms.
 Intoxicated by his prowess, he observed to Shiva that he was the latter's equal, and that he had attempted to fight elephants, but the creatures had grown terrified of him.
 Shiva, enraged by his words, spoke thus: 'Your flag will be broken, oh fool, when your pride is vanquished in a battle you have with someone like me.'

-One day, Usha saw a young man in her dream, made love to him, and fell in love with him.
+One day, Usha saw a young man in her dream, had sex with him, and fell in love with him.
 Chitralekha, a friend of Usha a talented artist, helped Usha to identify the young man seen in her dream by sketching various portraits of the Vrishnis.
 Usha realised that she had dreamt of Aniruddha, the grandson of Krishna.
 Chitralekha, through her yogic powers, shrunk Aniruddha to the size of a doll, abducted him from the palace of Krishna and brought him to Shonitapura.